libmapper/libmapper/doc/how_to_compile_and_run.md

     make

-Should any errors occur, please inform the libmapper mailing list.
+Should any errors occur, please inform the libmpr mailing list.

 To verify that the library runs without errors, you may run the main test program, available in the test directory: